Federal Crime Lawyers – Coeur d’Alene & North Idaho

 - Crimes on Indian reservations — We defend people who are facing major criminal charges on all native land in Idaho, including on the Kootenai Tribe of Idaho and Coeur d’Alene Reservation (Schitsu’umsh).

-Federal Criminal Defense Attorneys Serving Coeur d’Alene And Throughout Idaho
+Federal Crime Lawyers Serving Coeur d’Alene And Throughout Idaho

 A large number of theft and burglary charges are actually misdemeanor shoplifting or petty theft charges that should never have been elevated to a felony.
 Prosecutors often increase the charges, in an effort to force the perpetrator into accepting a lesser plea bargain agreement.
 It’s a game, and it violates your rights and the rule of law in Idaho.